anza-xyz/agave/docs/src/operations/setup-a-validator.md

 ### Solana Validators

-After you have verified that your validator is in gossip, you need stake some SOL to your validator.
+After you have verified that your validator is in gossip, you need to stake some SOL to your validator.
 Then you can verify that your validator has joined the network using the `solana validators` command.
 The command lists all validators in the network, but like before, we can `grep` the output for the validator we care about:

 ```
 solana validators | grep <pubkey>